 3] How to turn off Greasemonkey scripts on certain websites

-To turn off Greasemonkey without removing it from Firefox, just click the monkey icon that appears towards the left side.
-The Greasemonkey icon is two parts: one is the monkeyface and the other is a drop-down list indicated by a down key.
-To toggle using and not using Greasemonkey, click on the monkey face icon.
+To turn off Greasemonkey without removing it from Firefox, click the monkey icon that appears on the left side.
+The Greasemonkey icon has two parts: the monkeyface, and the other is a drop-down list indicated by a down key.
+Click on the monkey face icon toggle using and not using Greasemonkey.

 Another option is to open the Extensions tab and disable it from there.
 You can later enable it when you wish to use it.

 - To share script: http://wiki.greasespot.net/User_Script_Hosting

 You can check the source code of GreaseMonkey on GitHub.

 Now take a look at these 5 useful YouTube GreaseMonkey Scripts.